 Registration must be preceded by discussion with the supervising instructor in which the nature of the project, the number of credits to be awarded, and the evaluation procedures to be used are defined.
-The independent study plan is subject to the approval of the chief academic officer prior to the start of the semester during which the credits will be earned.
+The independent study plan is subject to the approval of the vice president of academic affairs prior to the start of the semester during which the credits will be earned.
 To start the process, students must complete the Independent Study Course Registration Form.